zhenya194/whoami-tgbot/docs/commands.md

 /start - restart or start bot
 /help - show message in which you can find all commands of bot and their short description
+/myid - show id of user who send this command